degeri/decred_independent_contractor_roadmap/README.md

 #### Note:
 All of the plans above was given by the individual contractors and no editing was done, hence there is a difference in writing styles.
-Shout-out to richardred for writing the introduction and Heon for the cool roadmap image.
+Shout-out to richardred for writing the introduction and Haon for the cool roadmap image.